-Figure 4: Strain ratio stability for traps of varying size. (a) Open traps with decreasing lengths and a hallway trap with increased length were manufactured to determine how population strain ratio dynamics depend on the size of the population in each trap. (b) Filled circles show the empirical mean of the strain ratio time series' ranges (max - min)for each trap size investigated; black circles: open-walled traps, red circles: hallway traps.
-The smallest area hallway trap and largest area open trap data points use the same data as in Fig. 2a,c.
-The other data points are averages of 6-8 experiments (Fig. S8).
-Starting with the smallest trap size, both the mean of the strain ratio ranges and their standard deviations (error bars) generally decrease with increasing trap area for open traps.
-For the two sizes of hallway traps, the strain ratio range mean decreases with the increased trap size, but the error bars indicate sustained, large variation across experiments in both sizes.
-Error bars represent standard deviation for $N \geq 6$ .
+Figure 4.
+Strain fraction stability for traps of varying size. (a) Open traps with decreasing lengths were manufactured to determine how population strain ratio dynamics depend on the size of the population in each trap. (b) Filled circles show the empirical mean of the yellow strain fraction ranges (max - min) for each trap size investigated: black circles, open-walled traps; red circle, hallway trap.
+The hallway trap and largest area open trap data points use the same data as in Figure 2a,c.
+The other data points are averages of 6 experiments (Figure S8).
+Starting with the smallest trap size, both the mean of the yellow strain fraction ranges and their standard deviations (error bars) generally decrease with increasing trap area for open traps.
+However, the largest open trap appears to level off, which we attribute to the larger average number of cells seeded for this data point (see Figure 5 and Figure S11, Supporting Information).

-effect of increasing trap size, we examined the data more closely.
-We noticed that whenever a larger number of cells were seeded into a trap the strain ratio range was slightly higher than if fewer cells were seeded.
-Further, we generally observed that whenever more cells were seeded the number of distinct "bands" once the trap was filled was greater (here a band is a region of the trap composed of mostly one strain).
+fluctuations are averaged out over a larger trapping area.
+We noted, however, that the strain fraction range in the largest open trap (2 mm) was not significantly different than the that of the next smallest trap (1 mm).
+To determine if this was a limiting effect of increasing trap size, we noticed that whenever a larger number of cells were seeded into a trap the strain fraction range was slightly higher than if fewer cells were seeded.
+Further, we observed that whenever more cells were seeded the number of distinct "bands" once the trap was filled was greater (here a band is a region of the trap composed of almost entirely one strain).
 An increase in strain bands can increase strain ratio fluctuations by increasing the spatial density of random lateral invasions of "mother" cell positions by an adjacent band, as explained above.
-Although the mechanisms of the fluctuations are likely a combination of several stochastic factors, we wanted to see if any relationship existed between the number of strain bands (which increase with increased number of seed cells) and the strain ratio variability.
-In Fig. S10 we reduced the data from the 2 mm open device to contain the same number of experiments (6) as for the smaller devices and also to contain a comparable number of bands (see the following section and Fig. S11).
+Although the mechanisms of the fluctuations are likely a combination of several stochastic factors, we wanted to see if any relationship existed between the number of strain bands (which increase with increased number of seed cells, see the following section) and the strain ratio variability.
+In Figure S10 we reduced the data from the 2 mm open device to contain the same number of experiments (6) as for the smaller devices and also to contain a comparable number of bands (also see Figure S11).
 The reduced data show a reduced measure of strain ratio instability, which suggests a causal connection.